Can you expand on ? I guess you would find that is quite easy to do. You can easily find that .

 Recall that derivative for any continuous function f(x) is defined as:

 Example 2: Binomial Distribution

 Let X be the number of Head a sequence of n independent coin tossing.
-X is usually model by binomial distribution in probability model.
-Let be the probability that a head show up in a toss, and let .
+X is usually model by binomial distribution in the probability model.
+Let be the probability that a head shows up in a toss, and let .
 The probability that there is head in the sequence of toss is: